CZ-NIC/knot/doc/operation.rst

    zonefile-load: none
    journal-contents: all

-Zone contents is stored just in the journal.
+Zone contents are stored just in the journal.
 The zone is updated by DDNS, zone transfer, or via the control interface.
 The user might have filled the zone contents initially from a zone file by setting "zonefile-load: whole" temporarily.
 It's also a good setup for slaves.
 Anyway, it's recommended to carefully tune